Career of Cristiano Ronaldo: 2022 FIFA World Cup

-2023–present: Second Nations League champion and later years
+2023–present: Second Nations League title and later years

 UEFA Euro 2024

-Following the World Cup, despite having his future with the national team in doubt, after rumours of a possible omission by new manager Roberto Martínez, Ronaldo was named in Portugal's squad for the UEFA Euro 2024 qualifiers against Liechtenstein and Luxembourg.
-On 23 March, Ronaldo scored a brace in a 4–0 win over Liechtenstein; with his 197th international appearance, he overtook Al-Mutawa's record and became the most capped male footballer of all time.
-On 20 June, Ronaldo made his 200th appearance for his national team, scoring the only goal of an away win over Iceland, in the Euro qualifiers, as he became the first player in the history of men's international football to make 200 appearances for his country.
-On 13 October, Ronaldo scored a brace in a 3–2 win over Slovakia, leading Portugal to qualify for Euro 2024, marking the nation's fastest qualification to a major tournament in their history.
-On 16 October, Portugal secured first place in their group, following a 5–0 away victory over Bosnia and Herzegovina, with Ronaldo scoring twice.
-The landmark goals saw him score in more than 100 goals in each of the last three decades (2000s, 2010s, 2020s).
+Following the World Cup, rumours circulated that new Portugal manager Roberto Martínez might omit Ronaldo from the national team.
+However, Ronaldo was named in Portugal's squad for the UEFA Euro 2024 qualifiers against Liechtenstein and Luxembourg.
+On 23 March, Ronaldo scored two goals in a 4–0 win over Liechtenstein; with his 197th international appearance, he surpassed Bader Al-Mutawa to become the most-capped male footballer of all time.
+On 20 June, he made his 200th appearance for Portugal, scoring the only goal of a 1–0 win over Iceland in another qualifier.
+On 13 October, Ronaldo scored two goals in a 3–2 win over Slovakia to qualify Portugal for Euro 2024, which was Portugal's fastest qualification for a major tournament in history.
+On 16 October, Portugal secured first place in their group, following a 5–0 victory over Bosnia and Herzegovina.
+Ronaldo's two goals in the match meant he had scored more than 100 goals in each of the last three decades (2000s, 2010s, 2020s).
+(Note: Attributed to multiple references:)

-On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
-In the opening match against the Czech Republic, on 18 June, he became the first player to appear at six European Championships, and in doing so at the age of 39, he became the second oldest outfield player in the competition's history, only behind his teammate Pepe, who achieved his record on the same day.
-On 22 June, Ronaldo assisted Portugal's third goal in a 3–0 win against Turkey, securing his country's qualification to the knockout phase.
-This made him the outright all-time highest assist-provider in the competition since 1968, with seven assists, as well as the oldest player ever to assist a goal in the competition at 39 years.
-On 26 June, he started in Portugal's final group stage match against Georgia to become the first European player to make 50 appearances at major international tournaments.
-Just like in the first two matches of the Euros, he finished the game scoreless against Georgia, marking the first time he has ended a group stage of an international tournament without a goal.
-Portugal was eliminated from the tournament in the quarterfinals by France, on 5 July, after losing 5–3 in a penalty shootout, despite Ronaldo scoring his spot kick.
-He would finish the tournament scoreless, failing to score with any of his 23 shots at the tournament (including a missed penalty in the round of 16 against Slovenia), the most attempts by a player without finding the net at a European Championship since the UEFA Euro 2004, when Deco had 24 shots without scoring for Portugal.
+On 21 May 2024, Ronaldo was selected for the 26-man squad for Euro 2024.
+In the opening match against the Czech Republic, he became the first player to appear at six editions of the Euro.
+At the age of 39, he became the second oldest outfield player to compete in the tournament's history, behind his teammate Pepe.
+On 22 June, Ronaldo assisted Portugal's third goal in a 3–0 win against Turkey, becoming the oldest player to assist a goal in the competition.
+On 26 June, he started in Portugal's final group stage match against Georgia, becoming the first European player to make 50 appearances at major international tournaments.
+Ronaldo finished the game scoreless, marking the first time he finished a group stage of an international tournament without a goal.
+Portugal were eliminated from the tournament in the quarterfinals by France, on 5 July.